pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

 ### Move checker from [tidb-tools](https://github.com/pingcap/tidb-tools/tree/master/pkg/check) to DM

-After this change, checker is deeply coupled to DM, both with dump Privilege and optimistic pessimistic coordination.
+After this change, checker is deeply coupled to DM, both with dump privilege checking and optimistic pessimistic coordination.
 And checker is only used by DM (TiCDC and TiDB all don’t use it).
 So removing checkers from tidb-tools to DM is more convenient for development work。

 In detail, we do not take the initiative to submit pr to the tidb-tools repository.
 Instead, we will replace the checker in tidb-tools step by step during the development of this feature.